An Essential Guide to Jasper National Park—Where Glacial Lakes and Hot Springs Are Calling

-The community of Jasper is at the heart of the park and makes for a convenient base camp with accommodation and services—and plenty of friendly advice from the Jasper Park Information Centre National Historic Site.
-Winding mountain roads lead away from town to the trailheads, glacial lakes, and countless peaks of the park.
+The town of Jasper is at the heart of the park and makes for a convenient base camp with accommodation and services.
+You’ll also find plenty of friendly advice from the Jasper Park Information Centre National Historic Site, the Indigenous art tours guided by a Knowledge Keeper, and other Indigenous-led beading classes or fireside chats with Warrior Women in town.

 For first-time visitors, this guide will help you plan your trip to Jasper National Park.